abrahaosrmartins/app_super_gestao/README.md

 #### Dedicated topics:

-- Tools Installation and environment config.
+- Tools and environment config.
     - Database config, PHP and Composer installation.
 - Routes, Controllers and Views.
     - Route parameters (optional or not).